azin1372/superteam-nodejs/README.md

 Push to the branch (git push origin feature/your-feature).
 Open a Pull Request.

-Please ensure your code follows our coding guidelines and includes tests where applicable.
+Please follow our coding guidelines and include tests for new features.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Contact